Why choose this course

-For both our MA Creative Writing and MA English Literature, we schedule all compulsory modules on Tuesdays with most optional classes running on Mondays or Tuesdays (some double-taught modules shared with undergraduate courses may have one group session on other days as long as the other group is on a Monday or a Tuesday).
+The programme's compulsory modules are structured to be delivered on Tuesdays with most optional classes running on Mondays or Tuesdays (some double-taught modules shared with undergraduate courses may have one group session on other days as long as the other group is on a Monday or a Tuesday).

 Course timetables are normally available one month before the start of the semester.
 View our Timetabling Policy (PDF).

 Contact hours can vary across our modules.
 Full details of the contact hours for each module are available from the University of Surrey's module catalogue.
 See the modules section for more information.

 Applicants should have a first or 2:1 UK honours degree, or a recognised equivalent international qualification.

 We may be able to take relevant work experience into consideration if you don't meet these requirements.
 If you have at least one year of relevant experience in a full-time graduate-level role (or a minimum of two years’ experience in a relevant graduate-level part-time role) please provide full details of your role and responsibilities in your personal statement and CV when you submit your application.

 As part of the application procedure, applicants will be asked to provide a portfolio of creative material (5,000 words prose or equivalent).

 Do I meet the requirements for this course?